umlet/UnisonKindergarten/README.md

 ## Next Up

 This is mainly a dryrun.
-We'd next like to comine the `urun`, `uwatch`, `uadd`, and `uupd` commands into a single `u` command, that automatically detect term definitions or expressions, and just "does the right thing":
+We'd next like to combine the `urun`, `uwatch`, `uadd`, and `uupd` commands into a single `u` command, that automatically detect term definitions or expressions, and just "does the right thing":

 ```
 $ u 1+1